awslabs/ai-on-sagemaker-hyperpod/website/docs/08-Tips/Slurm/11-heterogenous-cluster.md

 Once the new nodes are added to your cluster, ClusterStatus will change to "InService".
 Do not proceed with the following steps until ClusterStatus changes to
 "InService".

-1. Connect to the controller node of your cluster (for a reminder of these steps, see [ssh into cluster](/01-cluster/05-ssh.md)):
+1. Connect to the controller node of your cluster (for a reminder of these steps, see [ssh into cluster](/docs/00-getting-started/orchestrated-by-slurm/ssh-into-hyperpod.mdx)):
 ```bash
 # SSH into controller node
 ./easy-ssh.sh -c controller-machine <YOUR CLUSTER NAME>
 ```
-:::note{header="Default Partition" type="info"}
+:::info
 By default, instances from your new worker-group will be added to the default slurm partition in your cluster (dev*).
 An example of what you might see output by `sinfo` is below:
 ```
 PARTITION      AVAIL  TIMELIMIT  NODES  STATE NODELIST